 Test Kitchen Tip

 Proof the yeast in the warm milk mixture — it should be foamy and bubbly after 5 minutes.
 If it’s not, check the expiration date on the yeast.

 For the dough, heat milk, shortening, and brown sugar in a saucepan over medium-low until shortening is melted; transfer to the bowl of a stand mixer.
 Let mixture cool to 100–110°, then whisk in yeast and proof until foamy, about 5 minutes.

 Soak oats in hot water until all water is absorbed.

-Add 2 cups flour and eggs to the yeast mixture and mix on low with the paddle attachment until combined.
-Switch to the dough hook and add remaining 2 cups flour, oats, and salt.
-Mix on low speed until incorporated, then increase speed to medium and mix until dough pulls away from the side of the bowl, about 7 minutes.
+Add 2 cups flour and eggs to yeast mixture and mix on low with paddle attachment until combined.
+Switch to dough hook and add remaining 2 cups flour, oats, and salt.
+Mix on low until incorporated, then increase speed to medium and mix until dough pulls away from the side of the bowl, about 7 minutes.

 Transfer dough to a bowl coated with nonstick spray, cover with plastic wrap, and let rise in a warm place until dough doubles in size, about 2 hours; punch down dough.